Last Day At Work: The veteran nurse whose wish to help save lives will never stop

 He was a founding member of the then-Singapore National Resuscitation Council, now known as the Singapore Resuscitation & First Aid Council (SRFAC).
 His work with them will be taking centre-stage.

-“I’ll continue when I retire, I will do a bit of auditing for our council, and also some of these private companies will ask me to teach because I am a chief instructor.
+“I’ll continue when I retire, I will do a bit of auditing for our council, and also some of these private companies will ask me to teach because I am a chief instructor," he said.

 His weekends will also be spent on giving refresher lessons to doctors from private clinics, as that is when they have more free time.